tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 - Test import/export/clear functions

 ### Notifications
-- Check that disabling hiding, clicking, or blocking on the first-run generates a notification warning at the top of the settings, menu, and vault page.
+- Check that disabling hiding, clicking, or blocking on the first-run generates a notification warning at the top of the settings, menu, and vault page (after first-run is closed or 'ok' is clicked).
 - Check that disabling hiding, clicking, or blocking on the settings/options page generates a notification warning at the top of the settings, menu, and vault page.
-- Check that clicking 'reactivate' on a notification warning at the top of the settings, first-run, menu, or vault pages causes the visual state to change correctly, and the setting in question to be updated correctly.
+- Check that clicking 'reactivate' on a notification warning at the top of the settings, menu, or vault pages causes the visual state to change correctly, and the setting in question to be updated correctly.
 - Check that the vault (if open) is updated when notifications change
 - Check that the dashboard (if open) is updated when notifications change
 - Dashboard::Settings (options.html) Check that page refreshes correctly when a notification is 'reactivated'